billyfish/earmark/readme.md

 ## LICENSE:

 The code is available under the MIT license.
-The md4c parts are copyright Martin Mitáš and the rest is copyright (c) 2021  by Simon Tyrrell.
+The md4c parts are copyright Martin Mitas and the rest is copyright (c) 2021  by Simon Tyrrell.
 The emoticon_bigsmile image is copyright to Martin Merz, go to http://www.masonicons.info for more information and to get his awesome artwork.